-Faculty members from across the globe came together in summer 2013 for an interactive webinar on effective ways to teach sustainability in strategy.
+Faculty members from across the globe came together in summer 2013 for an interactive webinar on teaching sustainability in business strategy.
 The webinar began with presentations from three award-winning instructors: Mike Valente (York University), Marie-France Turcotte (University of Quebec at Montreal) and Ted London (University of Michigan).
 (Biosketches are below.)
 They described specific techniques they’ve used: e.g. student assignments, cases and other approaches.
 Participants then asked questions and shared their own strategies for teaching sustainability.

 Webinar PowerPoint (Mike Valente and Marie-France Turcotte)